Best Clothes Steamers in Australia 2026 — Wrinkle-Free Without an Iron

 30-sec heatTravel-friendlyKills 99.9%

 Ironing is one of those household tasks that takes longer than it should, requires dedicated equipment and storage space, and carries a genuine risk of ruining a garment if you are not paying attention.
 A clothes steamer solves all of these problems.
 You hang the garment, run the steamer over it, and wrinkles disappear.
 No ironing board, no scorching delicate fabrics, no having to remember whether to set the iron to cotton or wool.
 Just steam.
+For the crisp, pressed finish a steamer can't give a business shirt or a sharp trouser crease, see our best iron for shirts and collars guide.

 Clothes steamers have been popular in commercial garment care for decades — retail clothing stores use them to make garments look their best on hangers.
 They have become increasingly popular for home use as people realise that steamers work faster than irons on most garments, are gentler on delicate fabrics, and can handle things an iron simply cannot: curtains hanging on the rail, upholstered furniture, suits that are worn and need freshening without full pressing, even mattresses.